Case 2013-MDC05-01 - Endovenous treatment of varicose veins

 But what about 21S09?
 Vein ligatures and resections are not unusual in trauma cases so that property should not be removed from ligature and resection codes.

-#9 Updated by Martti Virtanen about 6 years ago
+#9 Updated by Martti Virtanen over 6 years ago

 We have now corrected the original problem for cardiovascular cases (MDC 05)